ballerkobe808/invest/README - 1 FINDING PROPERTIES.md

 ### How to find Value

-Typical things to look for where u can get value:
+There has to be a reason why you can get the house at under market value.
+Be aware of this!
+Keys to a property you want:

-1. The house needs upgrade/repair
+1. The house needs upgrade/repair/Foreclosing/Bank owned and wants to unload
+2. The owner is motivated to sell under market value
-2. It is in an area of town where people want to live (there will be demand to rent/buy later)
+3. It is in an area of town where people want to live (there will be demand to rent/buy later)
-3. The owner is motivated to sell under market value

 ### Rental Portfolio